drdaeman/firesync/README.md

    Better not rely on JS crypto, it'd only give a false sense of security.

-2. PyBrowserID library has broken RSA implementation that's silently used if M2Crypto is not available.
-There's a hack in settings.py that forcibly prevents PyBrowserID from even trying to work if M2Crypto is missing, but if you're embedding this into some existing project, you should be aware of this issue.
+2. PyBrowserID library has broken RSA implementation that's silently used if M2Crypto (or PyCryptodome as its drop-in replacement) is not available.
+   There's a hack in `settings.py` that forcibly prevents PyBrowserID from even trying to work if M2Crypto is missing, but if you're embedding this into some existing project, you should be aware of this issue.

 3. The whole Mozilla Services system is a complicated mess (in my personal opinion).
 The particular issue is that documentation about how those things are used is scarce in some areas - the general picture